Purple Quick Start Guide

 • “I want to explain this policy …”

 Don’t chase perfect wording.
-Type naturally: Treat Purple AI like a colleague and refine together.
+Type naturally: Treat Purple like a colleague and refine together.

 Quick examples